RetroAchievements/docs/docs/guidelines/developers/code-of-conduct.md

 An unaddressed ticket is defined as a ticket that has not had a comment by the developer in at least 2 weeks.
 If a developer cannot resolve a ticket due to insufficient information in the ticket and the reporter is unresponsive, the ticket may be closed as "Not enough information."
 If a developer is still working on a ticket, they must provide a status update comment at least every 2 weeks for the ticket to be considered being actively addressed.

-The intent of the Negligence policy is to ensure developers are putting forth a good faith effort to prioritize and resolve their tickets.
+The intent of the Negligence policy is to ensure developers make a good faith effort to prioritize and resolve their tickets.
 If there are extenuating circumstances that might prevent a developer from meeting the Negligence requirements, [DevCompliance](https://retroachievements.org/messages/create?to=DevCompliance) may grant an extension upon request.

 ### Reinstatement